-The President's determination to respond strongly to the general violence, Tupamaro terrorism, and the political challenge of a leftist coalition in the general elections this November is, however, not in doubt.
+The President's determination to respond strongly to the general violence, Tupamaro terrorism, and the political challenge of a leftist coalition in the general elections this November is, however. not in doubt.

 Pacheco apparently believes, probably correctly, that the military would support his use of harsh measures.

-pears to be gaining public support as the campaign progresses, Pacheco will be sorely tempted to expel officials from the Soviet mission or the Cuban news staff in order to divert some domestic criticism and to sully the reputation of the left by linking it with foreign elements.
+If the leftist coalition appears to be gaining public support as the campaign progresses, Pacheco will be sorely tempted to expel officials from the Soviet mission or the Cuban news staff in order to divert some domestic criticism and to sully the reputation of the left by linking it with foreign elements.